accredited sleep technologist education program (A-STEP)

-The A-STEP program is a comprehensive two-week program of study including a mix of classroom and hands-on instruction.
-The program provides participants with standardized education and training that develops a knowledge-base about sleep medicine and strengthens the professional skills required of a sleep technologist.
+A sleep technologist is responsible for administering sleep tests to patients and providing patient care and education at a sleep facility.
+A-STEP is a comprehensive two-week study program that combines classroom and hands-on instruction.
+It provides participants with standardized education and training that builds a knowledge base in sleep medicine and strengthens the professional skills required of a sleep technologist.

-These professionals are responsible for administering sleep tests to patients as well as providing patient care and education at a sleep facility.
-A-STEP will adhere to the standards defined by American Academy of Sleep Medicine (AASM) and will ensure that applicants meet the minimum standards for employment as a Polysomnographic Trainee.
+A-STEP adheres to the standards defined by the American Academy of Sleep Medicine (AASM) and will ensure that applicants meet the minimum standards for employment as a Polysomnographic Trainee.

 1. Introduction to the history of sleep medicine, an overview of sleep disorders and sleep medicine.